Rodolfo-Gallegos/scicellxx/docs/source/initial_steps/start_scicellxx/start_scicellxx_windows.rst

    .. image:: figures/03.png
       :width: 600

-4. Continue with the :ref:`configuration step
+From here on you can continue with the :ref:`configuration step
 <configuration-label_initial_steps.rst>` at the initial steps
 document.

 .. _troubleshooting-label_start_scicellxx_windows.rst: